 - Prepare the asparagus bed by adding compost and composted manure to create rich soil.

 - If planting from seed, start seeds in small containers with potting soil or directly in the beds.
 Sow seeds ½ inch deep.
 Germination takes about 30 days.
 Transplant plants to the permanent bed when plants are 3 inches tall.

 - To plant from crowns, dig a 6-inch trench and place dormant roots in it about 12 inches apart.
-Cover crowns with about 2 inches of soil, and gently tamp it down.
+Cover crowns with about 2 inches of soil and gently tamp them down.
 Continue adding 2 inches of soil every 2 weeks until the trenches are filled with soil and slightly mounded on top.

-5. Wait until asparagus is large enough before harvesting
+5. Wait until the asparagus is large enough before harvesting

 - For the first year after planting (two if started from seed), do not cut or harvest any stalks.
 Allow the stalks to go dormant in the fall, and cut back watering or stop completely.